 Yet, survey after survey shows that many companies still view contract management as an administrative task, an afterthought, rather than a core component to their corporate vision.

-In this four part series, we will break down the ways in which your company can convert your contract management solutions into a strategic asset.
+In this three part series, we will break down the ways in which your company can convert your contracts management processes into a strategic asset.

 The contracting process is often seen as a source of discord and expense, with lawyers accused of obstructing rather than enabling business growth.
 The reality is that Legal lacks the resources to review every contract yet is nervous about empowering unqualified staff to make important legal decisions.